LukeGrahamLandry/franca/examples/import_wasm/README.md

 ## Entry Points

+- runtime: jit instantiate wasm modules (similar to the browsers WebAssembly api)
 - run: execute a wasm module as though it were a native program.
   (a host that provides libc-like imports for my tests but doesn't follow a standard abi)
-- ffi: import a wasm module so that another franca program can call its functions.
+- ffi: wasm -> ir at compile time so another franca program can call its functions and get native code in its executable.
-  (see examples/bf/via_wasm.fr for simple usage)

 ## Limitations

 - THIS IS NOT A SANDBOX
 - it only supports the features that franca generates
 - slow: no tiering or wasm specific optimisations

+## Embedding Examples

+- tests/external/wasm4.fr (fantasy console emulator)
+- examples/import_wasm/run.fr
+- examples/bf/(via_wasm, via_wasm_rt).fr (brainfuck -> wasm compiler)
+- tests/external/wasm_spec.fr (some fail)

 ## Why